US flag U.S. History See also:

 National Archives: American History Reference [Archived pages; expect some broken links] - Selected links to research tools covering many topics of historical relevance, such as biography, black history, exploration, the Holocaust, Native Americans, space exploration, war crimes, women, and more.
 Also includes a selection of links to additional resources in American History.
 High school and up.
 (2016 - 2023, National Archives and Records Administration)

-National Museum of American History UPDATED LINK!
-INTERACTIVE [Online exhibits temporarily unavailable which checked, December 2023] - More than 50 online exhibits covering a wide range of American history topics, including presidents, civil rights movements, music, war, science, technology, and inventions, and others.
-Smithsonian's History Explorer VIDEO INTERACTIVE is a collection of 'innovative, standards-based online resources for teaching and learning American history', searchable by subject, grade level, resource type, and historical era.
-With Our Story: Activities you can experience history first-hand through stories, activities, books, and more.
-For K-12 students & teachers (Smithsonian Institution).
-See also Online American History Exhibits [Archived page; expect broken links] & related features (National Archives & Records Administration).
+National Museum of American History INTERACTIVE [Some archived pages, images and other media may not load] - More than 50 online exhibits covering a wide range of American history topics, including presidents, civil rights movements, music, war, science, technology, and inventions, and others.
+Smithsonian's Education Resources UPDATED LINK!
+VIDEO INTERACTIVE offers resources for teaching and learning American history, searchable by subject, grade level, resource type, and historical themes/eras; for K-12 students & teachers (Smithsonian Institution).

 Picturing U.S. History VIDEO - Photos and other images that illuminate American history, with related background essays, video lectures, and classroom suggestions.
 Topics covered include Race & Slavery, Colonial America, Jacksonian America, and the American West.
 High school and up.
 (City University of New York)